ZiedYT/chats-revenge-public/README.md

         - Allow chat to simulate keyboard presses.
         - You can specify the duration of the key press
         - You can specify if the duration is stackable
         - You can choose which of the special keys can be simulated: alt, shift, ctrl, esc, enter, tab, function keys(f1, f2...)
+    - Playsounds:
+        - To add a sound, you can either:
+            - create a new sub folder called sounds, and place the .mp3 there
+            - or remotely (by mods for example) by:
+                - Creating a pastebin link
+                - Uploading an mp3 to google drive (make it public), copy its link
+                - Add a new line in your pastebin, eg, file_name: drive_url
+                - Copy the pastebin link in the field provided in the program
+        - Chat has to type the file name to play the sound